- Explain the importance of audience to business communication

 When the flow of information is from peers in an organizational level to one or more of similar rank it is called horizontal communication.

-This form of communication helps employees express information and ideas as well as coordinating the organization’s work.
+This form of communication helps employees express information and ideas as well as coordinate the organization’s work.

 Talking across Different Levels